Biofeedback Therapy

 What is Biofeedback Therapy?

-You have probably been troubled by bowel symptoms; for example, constipation or faecal incontinence.
-Following discussion with your doctor, they have advised you that biofeedback therapy may help with your bowel symptoms.
+You have recently been troubled by bowel symptoms (i.e. faecal incontinence and/or constipation).
+Following discussion with your doctor, they have advised that Biofeedback Therapy may help with your current bowel symptoms.

 Why do I need Biofeedback Therapy?

-Biofeedback is used as a therapy to try and improve your bowel symptoms.
-It is often tried before some surgical procedures.
+Biofeedback Therapy is used to try and improve bowel symptoms.
+It is often tried before considering a surgical procedure.

 Can there be any complications or risks?